 Make this as the centrepiece of an Indian meal, served with very simple accompaniments, such as plain rice or bread.

 If you are entertaining, this dish has a big, big “wow” factor with guests.

 - ½ cup coriander leaves

 - Place tomato paste, ginger, garam masala, salt, jaggery, chilli, food colour, coriander, leaves, lemon juice, cumin and half the cream into a food processor, and blend to a smooth paste.
 You may need to add a little water but do so sparingly.
 You need to keep it to the consistency of the cream.
 Do not overdo this step – you do not want the cream to become too thickened or whipped.

 - Melt the butter gently in a large heavy pan, and then slowly fold in the cream mixture in.
 Add the remaining cream slowly.
 Bring to a simmer, stirring continually.
 Use gentle heat, and do not let it boil, as you do not want the cream to split.

 - Cut cooked and warm tanduri chicken into 3cm cubes.
 Place into serving dish.
 Cover chicken with butter sauce, and gently toss to coat all the pieces.
 Pour remaining sauce over top.
 Sprinkle with coriander leaves and serve.

 - This recipe does not include the time to make the tanduri chicken.

 - The food colour, which is optional, is only there to give that pillar-box red colour that people associate with this dish.
-We rarely use it, except if we are entertaining.
+We rarely use it.